github/opensource.guide/overviews/mastering-markdown/index.md

 Would become:

-First Header | Second header
+First Header | Second Header
 ------------ | -------------
 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column